OfficeDev/office-js-docs-pr/docs/outlook/sensitivity-label.md

 If your add-in will detect and handle the `OnSensitivityLabelChanged` event, additional manifest configurations are required to enable the event-based activation feature.
 To learn more, see [Detect sensitivity label changes with the OnSensitivityLabelChanged event](#detect-sensitivity-label-changes-with-the-onsensitivitylabelchanged-event).

+> [!IMPORTANT]
+> The sensitivity label feature isn't yet supported for the [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

 ## Verify the status of the catalog of sensitivity labels

-Sensitivity labels and their policies are configured by an organization's administrator through the [Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center).
+Sensitivity labels and its policies are configured by an organization's administrator through the [Microsoft Purview compliance portal](/microsoft-365/compliance/microsoft-365-compliance-center).
 For guidance on how to configure sensitivity labels in your tenant, see [Create and configure sensitivity labels and their policies](/microsoft-365/compliance/create-sensitivity-labels).

 Before you can get or set the sensitivity label on a message or appointment, you must first ensure that the catalog of sensitivity labels is enabled on the mailbox where the add-in is installed.
 To check the status of the catalog of sensitivity labels, call [context.sensitivityLabelsCatalog.getIsEnabledAsync](/javascript/api/outlook/office.sensitivitylabelscatalog?view=outlook-js-preview&preserve-view=true#outlook-office-sensitivitylabelscatalog-getisenabledasync-member(1)) in compose mode.